 The issue of pavement parking law was raised by a backbencher MP in 2015, and the DfT review dates from then.
 The civil servants have done their research, consultation and analysis, and it is now waiting on ministers to decide.
 But the ministers keep on changing !
 Jesse Norman was replaced by Michael Ellis in May, and Michael Ellis was replaced by Chris Heaton-Harris in August.

 Michael Ellis appeared before the committee in July 2019.
 He seemed well-briefed and gave balanced responses to the committee’s questions.
 He gave a good overview of the current thinking, the actions being considered, and their pros and cons.

-The existing position is that in London, pavement parking is banned except where it is explicitly allowed.
-In most other places, pavement parking is allowed except if it causes an obstruction or if it has been banned by a Traffic Regulation Order.
+The existing position is that in London, pavement parking is banned except where it is explicitly allowed, which makes it easily enforceable.
+In most other places, enforcement action can be applied only if the pavement is obstructed or if pavement parking has been banned by a Traffic Regulation Order.
 Councils do use TROs, but they are bureaucratic and use up councils’ scarce time, money and resource.
 Most councils have civil enforcement powers but do not use them.
 The police can enforce an obstruction offence but it is way down their priory list.

 The key points that emerged from the committee session were:

 - London is different.
 It has fewer cars per person and better public transport;